cockpit-project/cockpit-project.github.io/_posts/2021-04-05-fmf-unified-testing.md

 Packit will then use this information to:

-1. build the tarball (create-archive)
+1. build the tarball (`create-archive`)
 2. build an SRPM with the spec file
-3. build the SRPM in a temporary COPR
+3. build the SRPM in a temporary Copr
 4. use tmt to run your tests against these built RPMs

 For an upstream project relying on tests, it really can’t get much simpler!